bashtux/LaTeX-Kochbuch/readme.md

 - [ ] easier handling of folder management for categories, setting folders for whole categories
 - [ ] individual pictures for recipes
 - [ ] source for recipes including web link
-- [ ] some sort of marked box for tips and hints
 - [ ] Template for informational pages (cooking tables, portion size, etc.)
 - [ ] MAKEFILE for corect compilattion
 - [ ] nicer Header/Footer with colours